ginkgo/Zig-comptime-brainfuck/README.md

 ```

 One thing the brainfucc compiled binaries have over the Zig ones is that they're a lot smaller.
 (15-64KB vs ~1MB)
+Compilation take quite some time.
+I also had to crank up the `@setEvalBranchQuota()` value quite a bit (not that I exactly know what it is).

 ## Copyright